xvik/generics-resolver/README.md

 Few real life usages.

 [guice-persist-orient](https://github.com/xvik/guice-persist-orient) use it to introspect finder types hierarchies.
-For one cases there are very important to know proper return types and without generics resolution everything was flat (limited to one class).
-Another example is delegating method search: without proper generics resolution of method parameters searching for compatible method would be much less effective (proper types reduce search scope).
+Before generics resolution, finders were flat, because internal logic relies on method return types.
+Another example is searching for target method using arguments: argument generics resolution greatly reduce search scope.
 And the last example is using generic name to substitute correct type in sql query, which allows to write completely generic queries.

-[dropwizard-guicey](https://github.com/xvik/dropwizard-guicey) use it for reporting: it's convenient to see usage examples of jersey plugins.
-By knowing plugin interface it's able to resolve generics, to string it and print extension usage example.
-Another aspect is factories registration: having only implementations of Factory<T> class, without solving generic it's impossible to know factory type.
+[dropwizard-guicey](https://github.com/xvik/dropwizard-guicey) use it for reporting of usage examples for registered jersey plugins
+(resolving plugin interface generics, convert them to strings and compose example report).
+Another aspect is factories registration: for proper jersey integration it needs to know types for registered factories (`Factory<T>` class).

 -
 [![Slush java lib generator](http://img.shields.io/badge/Powered%20by-Slush%20java%20lib%20generator-orange.svg?style=flat-square)](https://github.com/xvik/slush-lib-java)